-Experimental work in this field was done in the Soviet Union at an earlier stage.
-In 1929 several experimental models were produced at the Izhevsk Factory, but the first serial batch production was started at the Krasny Oktyabr [Red October] plant in Lenningrad.
+Experimental work in this field was done earlier.
+In 1929, several experimental models were produced at the Izhevsk Factory, but the first serial batch production was started at the Krasny Oktyabr [Red October] plant in Leningrad.

-A group of engineers under Pyotr Vladimirovich Mozharov, a highly qualified engineer who conducted his experiments in Izhevsk at an earlier stage, developed design drawings of a motorcycle that got dubbed as L-300.
-The group of engineers consisted of designers A. A. Ivanov, A. M. Luts, B. A. Ivanov, N. S. Golovin, A, G, Revkov, G. I. Gusev and V. V, Bekman.
+A group of engineers, leaded by Pyotr Vladimirovich Mozharov, a highly qualified engineer who conducted his experiments in Izhevsk at an earlier stage, developed the design of a new motorcycle that was named the L-300.
+The group of engineers included A. A. Ivanov, A. M. Luts, B. A. Ivanov, N. S. Golovin, A, G, Revkov, G. I. Gusev and V. V, Bekman.

-Single-cylinder 2-stroke engine of the L-300 with a capacity of 293 cc could achieve the rating of only 6-6.5 h.p. at 3000 rpm.
-Motorcycle’s maximum speed was 75-80 km/h, its mean gasoline concumption was 4-4.5 l per 100 km.
-Dry weight was 125 kg.
-Roller chains were used as engine chain drive and rear-axle drive; they were both protected on one side by pressed fenders.
+The single-cylinder 2-stroke engine of the L-300 with a capacity of 293 cc could achieve a rating of only 6-6.5 hp at 3,000 rpm.
+The motorcycle’s maximum speed was 75-80 km/h, it means gasoline consumption was 4-4.5 l per 100 km.
+The dry weight was 125 kg.
+Roller chains were used as an engine chain drive and rear-axle drive; they were both protected on one side by pressed fenders.
 A hand shift lever was installed directly on the 3-speed transmission.

-The least advanced was the system of electrical accessories.
-A flywheel generator had one bobbin serve the ignition, and the other two bobbins were connected to a small electrical light.
+The system of electrical accessories was the least advanced.
+A flywheel generator had one bobbin serving the ignition, and the other two bobbins were connected to a small electrical light.
 The motorcycle did not have a rear light or an electrical signal.
-Using such a simplified setup gave the advantage of having a pretty bright light when driving at first speed, but the lamp would quite often burn out at high torque.
+Using such a simplified setup, gave this bike the advantage of having a pretty bright light when driving at a first speed, but the lamp would quite often burn out at high torque.
 When changing to a higher speed, the light intensity was noticeably lower, which was, of course, quite inconvenient.

-There were problems during assembly, too.
-From start to finish, these motorcycles were assembled in stationary positions, to which all components were gradually supplied—about the same process as with assembling a ship on the stock.
-This, however, resulted at times in many days of delays if some components were not available right away.
-Plus the fact that parts and components had a rather inferior quality.
-Most problems existed with transmission chains.
-Poor quality of the steel, its inaccurate thermal treatment made the chains rather quickly stretch and even break.
-As a result, motorcycles of the same series provided quite different dynamic characteristics and lack of stability, etc.
+There were problems during assembly too.
+From start to finish, these motorcycles were assembled in stationary positions, to which all components were gradually supplied—about the same process undergoing a ship on the stock.
+This, however, resulted at times in many days of delays, because some components were not available at the moment.
+Plus the parts and components had a rather inferior quality.
+Most problems were related to transmission chains.
+Poor quality of the steel, its inaccurate thermal treatment made the chains to quickly stretch and even break.
+As a result, motorcycles of the same series provided quite different dynamic characteristics and a lack of stability, etc.

-Judging from today’s level of technology development, it is quite easy, of course, to criticize previous models, especially the first models.
-One should not forget, however, that at the time thousands got their first chance of getting into a motorcycle seat.
-But most importantly, both regular factory workers, and designers, and process specialists could accumulate their hands-on, practical experience that became a basis for organizing the production of later, more advanced motorcycle types.
+Judging from today’s level of technology, it’s easy to criticize the old models, especially the first prototypes.
+One should not forget, however, that at the time thousands of people got their chance to try out the motorcycle for the first time in their life.
+But most importantly, both regular factory workers, and designers, and process specialists could accumulate their experience that became a basis for organizing the production of later, more advanced motorcycle types.

-L-300 thrust the doors open to join racing sports for many young people: before the war it was widely used for road races or racing track contests, for cross-country races, record breaking attempts and long-distance runs over thousands of kilometers.
-The Krasny Oktyabr was often a winner in these contests, competing as an equal with motorcycles of non-Soviet makes.
+The L-300 inspired many young people to join the racing sports clubs: before the war, this bike was widely used for road races or racing track contests, for cross-country races, record-breaking attempts, and long-distance runs over thousands of kilometers.
+The Krasny Oktyabr was often a winner in these contests, competing as an equal with motorcycles of non-Soviet brands.

 |Manufacturer||ЗKrasny Oktyabr [Red October] plant, Leningrad, USSR|